 Hike down into Walnut Canyon and walk in the footsteps of the people that lived here over 900 years ago.
 Under limestone overhangs, the Sinagua built their homes.
-These single story structures, cliff dwellings, were occupied from about 1100 to 1250.
-Look down into the canyon and imagine the creek running through.
+These single-story structures, cliff dwellings were occupied from about 1100 to 1250.
+Look down into the canyon and imagine the creek running.
 Visualize a woman hiking up from the bottom with a pot of water on her back.
 Imagine the men on the rim farming corn or hunting deer.
-Think of a cold winter night with your family huddled around the fire...
+Think of a cold winter night with your family huddled around the fire.

 Come out and see millions of years of history unraveled in the geology of the rocks.
 Listen to the canyon wren and enjoy the turkey vultures soaring above.
-And if you look closely, you may even see an elk or a javelina.
-Different lifezones overlap here, mixing species that usually live far apart.
+And if you look closely, you may even see an elk or javelina.
+Different life zones overlap here, mixing species that usually live far apart.
 In this canyon, desert cacti grow alongside mountain firs.
-A truly beautiful place to see!
+A lovely place to see!

 And it is a sacred place.
 The people that lived here moved on to become the modern pueblo people of today.
 Walnut Canyon is one of their ancestral homes.
 Travel through quietly and carefully.
 And please, leave no trace.

 Allow at least 2 hours to see the museum, hike down to the cliff dwellings (Island Trail closes one hour before closing), and walk the Rim Trail.